SkoolNotes/Taproot/2020HIST201/KBxFeedbackResponses.md

 3-3, those other inputs should most likely be normalized as well.
 3-4, a type of simple regression model could work as well.
 4-5, accuracy is used when true positives/negatives are valued more than false positives/negatives, which is not what we want in this scenario.
 F-score combines recall and precision with a harmonic mean, producing a result generally though of as better from what I have seen.
-4-6, people don't want their medical images being
+4-6, people don't want their medical info being seen.